 Are Your Agreements Exempt from Affiliation?

 Drafting subcontracts for a federal government projects requires awareness of the land mines that await small businesses seeking to acquire more lucrative contracts.
 Disputes related to affiliation and violations of the Ostensible Subcontractor Rule are present.
-Watson & Associates’ lawyers can help you to avoid these common land mines.
+Watson & Associates’ joint venture agreement lawyers can help you to avoid these common land mines.

-Our government contracts and joint venture services reach across all states.
+Our federal government contracts and joint venture agreement lawyers reach across all states.
 Contractors can enjoy one-stop-shopping convenience for both legal and non-legal matters.
 We help federal small businesses and large DOD contractors in Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, U.S. Virgin Islands, Utah, Vermont, Virginia, Washington, Washington, DC, West Virginia, Wisconsin, and Wyoming.

 Cities in which our attorneys assist federal government contractors with small business and SBA qualified Joint venture agreements include Anchorage, AK; Atlanta, GA; Austin, TX; Chicago, IL; Colorado Springs, CO; Dallas, TX; Denver, Colorado; Indianapolis, IN; Las Vegas, NV; Los Angeles, CA; Miami, FL; Philadelphia, PA; San Antonio, TX; San Diego, CA; San Francisco, CA; San Jose, CA; Santa Clara, CA; and Tampa, FL.
 Government contracts attorneys.